gatechain/gatechain-docs/en/cli/tx.md

 Description:

 * The recipient can be a Standard Account or a Vault Account
+* If you want to add a remarks for this transaction,You can use --memo [remarks content],The length of the remarks is limited to 85 characters in Chinese and 256 characters in English.

 ###  Query a Single Transaction [API](../API/tx.md#Query a Single Transaction -command line)
 ```bash